GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex1.md

 width: 100%
 name: Join attributes by field value
 ---
-The Log File for the Join Attribute by Field Value algorithm.
+The log file for the Join Attribute by Field Value algorithm.
 :::

 Open the attribute tables from both, your output layer and the CSV file in order to find out the roots of the problem.
 In the output layer double-click on `affunderfive` and bring `NULL` Values to the top.
 Check the joining attribute "ADM2_EN" and compare it with the joining attribute "adm2name" from the CSV file.